 HD Radio

+[NOTE: the whole text has been put into square brackets in order to indicate that it has to be revised to cover only the digital waveforms of HD Radio input to be provided]

-HD Radio signal in VHF band II allows for the co-existence with aeronautical services above VHF band II.
+[HD Radio signal in VHF band II allows for the co-existence with aeronautical services above VHF band II.
 Details for co-existence with VOR and ILS services are provided. see link [11]: [NOTE: the description is only valid for HD Radio Hybrid Mode that will not be considered in this report] The interference potential of HD-Radio into VOR and ILS reception is generally much higher for frequency offsets up to 500 kHz and little more than from a standard FM broadcast signal for larger offsets, provided the levels of remaining sideband emissions are the same.
 HD-Radio could not be used in the upper FM channels 107.8 and 107.9 MHz, because then even parts of the normal emission fall inside the aeronautical band.

 HD Radio Signal and VOR Reception